MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 > - Install the AI Toolkit for VS Code
 > - Download a model from the catalog
 > - Run the model locally using the playground
-> - Run the model locally using REST
+> - Integrate an AI model into your application using REST or the ONNX Runtime

 ## Prerequisites